ingSlonik/easy-db/packages/node/README.md

 # Easy DB for Node.js

 Lite&easy database for Node.js, based on `easy-db-code`.
-Not create any database structure, just use it.

-> I recommend use this tool exclusively for developing.
+> I recommend use this tool exclusively for developing or small projects.

 Include types for TypeScript.

+## Features

+- The same interface in Node, Web, Mobile, Server or your own environment.
+- Easy reading and updating database without any special tool.
+- Handling files directly in easy-db.

 ## API